PeterPan1888/Stackfuel_Data_Analyst/README.md

 ## Project Tools
 The primary tool used for data analysis in this project is a Jupyter Notebook titled `DA_Course_Cleaning.ipynb`.
 This notebook contains all the data cleaning, preprocessing, and analysis steps.

+## Tasks
+- Finding a Team, Topic and Ressources
+- Data Collection and Cleaning
+- Exploratory Data Analysis
+- Visualization and Reporting
+- Prediction and Forecasting
+- Final Presenttation and Exam